 - Easy to apply

-- 28 nails included so you can find the right fit for your fingernail
+- 28 nails included, so you can find the best fit for your fingernail

 - A variety of designs

-- Nails that get popped off during use might cause lifting of your natural nail
+- Nails that pop off during use might cause lifting of your natural nail

 - Lifting can weaken your natural nail

-The kit includes 28 nails, Pink gel glue, a manicure stick and a mini file.
-Target has the kits for about $5.
-Walgreens has the kits for close to $7.
-Obviously, this is significantly less than the $30-plus you'll pay to have your nails done at a salon, and it's something you can easily do for yourself at home, even with kids around.
+The $8 kit includes 24 nails, adhesive tabs, pink gel glue, a manicure stick, and a mini nail file.
+Obviously, the cost is significantly less than the $30-plus you'll pay to have your nails done at a salon, and it's something you can easily do for yourself at home, even with kids around.
 Plus, you don't have to keep going back to the salon every six weeks to have your nails refilled, which costs up to $45.
-That's not exactly an option for moms looking to save money.
+That's not exactly an option for busy parents looking to save money.

 Applying fake nails is simple, and Kiss Nails are no exception.
 When you're ready to glue the nail in place, cover the back of the artificial nail and your natural nail with glue.
-Be sure you cover each surface completely with glue, or you'll be able to see air pockets through the nails after you've applied them.
-Hold the artificial nail on top of your nail for 5 seconds and it's glued.
-Twist off the numbered tab from the artificial nail, and file the nail to the shape you want.
-The total time to find your nail size, apply glue, and then glue the nails in place takes about 10-15 minutes total for both hands.
+Be sure you cover each surface completely, or you'll be able to see air pockets through the nails after you've applied them.
+Hold the artificial nail on top of your nail for five seconds, then twist off the numbered tab from the artificial nail, and file the nail to the shape you want.
+The total time to find your nail size, apply glue, and glue the nails in place takes about 10-15 minutes total for both hands.

 My routine is fairly simple.
 However, several nails did pop off during the week:

 With the exception of the one lost at Target, I was able to glue the nails that had popped off back on in just a few seconds.
 It's a good idea to carry the glue with you, in case you're away from home when your nail pops off.
 When each nail popped off it didn't hurt, but I knew I had lost one of my nails.
-After removing the nails, I discovered that the nails that had popped off over the last week had suffered slight lifting on them, as if the force of them getting popped off my finger also took the top layer of my natural nail with them.
+After removing the nails, I discovered that the nails that had popped off over the last week had experienced slight lifting, as if the force of them getting popped off my finger also took the top layer of my natural nail with them.
 Unfortunately, you could see where the lifting occurred on my natural nail.
 Those normally strong nails felt significantly weaker because that top layer of the nail was gone.

-Despite some minor setbacks, using these nails has many advantages.
-They're temporary.
-They remove easily.
-They're affordable.
-They're beautiful.
-Wearing Kiss Nails not only transforms the look of your nails, it provides a confidence boost to know that your nails always look good.
+Despite some minor setbacks, using Kiss press-on nails has many advantages: They're temporary, they remove easily, they're affordable, and they're beautiful.
+Wearing press-ons not only transforms the look of your nails—it also provides a confidence boost.
 I caught myself looking at my hands a lot during the week.

 With its press-on nails, Kiss has created a standout product that's redefined the at-home manicure experience.
-Still, many people who work with their hands often will find they're not ideal for 24/7 when you're hanging out with your kids all day, doing work around the house, or doing a lot with your hands at work.
-Still, these nails are a perfect solution for a date night, or other special occasions, as they're beautifully capable of giving your nails an instant and much-needed manicure.
+Still, many people who work with their hands often will find they're not ideal 24/7, whether you're hanging out with your kids all day, doing work around the house, or doing a lot with your hands at work.
+Still, these nails are a perfect solution for a date night or other special occasions, as they're beautifully capable of giving your nails an instant and much-needed manicure.